MicrosoftDocs/entra-docs/docs/identity-platform/support-fido2-authentication.md

 ### Mobile

-FIDO2 is supported for native iOS and macOS apps that use MSAL with either ASWebAuthenticationSession or broker integration.
+FIDO2 is supported for native iOS apps that use MSAL with either ASWebAuthenticationSession or broker integration.
 Broker is shipped in Microsoft Authenticator on iOS, and Microsoft Intune Company Portal on macOS.

 Make sure that your network proxy doesn't block the associated domain validation by Apple.
 FIDO2 authentication requires Apple's associated domain validation to succeed, which requires certain Apple domains to be excluded from network proxies.
 For more information, see [Use Apple products on enterprise networks](https://support.apple.com/HT210060).